puppetlabs/puppetlabs-terraform/README.md

 ## Description

-The Terraform plugin module supports looking up target objects from a Terraform state file.
+The Terraform plugin module supports looking up target objects from a Terraform state file, applying, destroying and querying outputs from Terraform project directories.

 ## Requirements

 You will need to have installed `Terraform` on the system you wish to run bolt from.
-The executalbe must be on the system `$PATH`.
+The executable must be on the system `$PATH`.

-## Usage
+## Inventory plugin usage

-The Terraform plugin supports looking up target objects from a Terraform state file.
+The `resolve_reference` task supports looking up target objects from a Terraform state file.
 It accepts several fields:

 -   `dir`: The directory containing either a local Terraform state file or Terraform configuration to read remote state from.
 Relative to the active Boltdir unless absolute path is specified.
 -   `resource_type`: The Terraform resources to match, as a regular expression.